angoca/log4db2/README.txt

 added in order to enable the temporal capabilities.

-In a similar way, the CONF_LOGGER_HIST is created like CONF_LOGGERS, but the extra columns are addede when the temporal capabilities are enabled.
+In a similar way, the CONF_LOGGER_HIST is created like CONF_LOGGERS, but the extra columns are added when the temporal capabilities are enabled.